About

 It is distinguished by FIVE PILLARS:

-1. DIVERSITY: Voices of Women is committed to diverse stories and diverse actors from all women in Australia, and strongly seeks stories and performers from First Nations, culturally and linguistically diverse communities, from women living with disability, women from LGBTQI+ communities, and women living in regional, remote and metropolitan areas.
+1. DIVERSITY: Voices of Women is committed to diverse stories and diverse actors from all women in Australia, with First Nations women at the heart, culturally and linguistically diverse communities, from women living with disability, women from LGBTQI+ communities, and women living in regional, remote and metropolitan areas.

 2. WRITING COMPETITION IN FIRST PERSON VOICE: All women writers are invited to submit short pieces in the first person present – narrative, monologues, soliloquy.
 All writing organisations and writers collectives are encouraged and welcome to take part.
 The project can be tailored to specific communities.
 Stories can be fiction or non-fiction and are curated by the editorial team lead by Artistic Director Lliane Clarke.